Cheltenham Rambling Club

 Cheltenham Rambling Club AGM 2025

-The AGM for the Cheltenham Rambling Club will take place at 7.30pm on Monday 17th November at the Victory Club, Lypiatt
+The 2025 AGM for the Cheltenham Rambling Club took place at 7.30pm on Monday 17th November at the Victory Club, Lypiatt

-Below is the link to AGM minutes for AGM 2024:
+Below is the link to minutes for AGM 2025 :

 Coach Holiday: Wednesday 15th April – Sunday 19th April 2026